racenteno/racenteno.github.io/content/3-teaching.md

 #### Law, Politics, and Public Policy (Taught by Prof. Jeb Barnes, University of Southern California)

-This course examines the role of law and courts in society; the American justice system; and the complex relationship between law, politics, and public policy in the United States.
-As developed more fully below, we will explore a wide range of questions, including the following:  What is the promise of law in society?
-What are its limits?
-How does our legal system compare with those in other industrialized democracies?
-What are relative advantages and disadvantages of our system?
-To what extent (and under what conditions) does it provide fair and efficient dispute resolution, make prudent and effective policy, and promote democratic values?
-We will explore these questions through a variety of disciplinary lenses and case studies, some contemporary and some historical.
-The goal of the case studies will be to explore the underlying theoretical debates and sharpen your analytic skills in preparation for the final paper.
+This course examined the role of law and courts in society; the American justice system; and the complex relationship between law, politics, and public policy in the United States.
+The course studied law and public policy through a variety of disciplinary lenses and case studies, some contemporary and some historical, with a boarder aim of pushing students to explore the underlying theoretical debates and sharpen their analytic skills.